 Synchroscope structure and working principles

-A Synchroscope follows simple operating principles that you need to know of when searching for the answer to “What is synchroscope?”
+A Synchroscope follows simple operating principles that you need to know of when searching for the answer to “What is a synchroscope?”
 The relative frequency difference, as well as the phase angle between two AC power systems, are measured with the help of these principles.
 A Synchroscope consists of a stator, a two-phase one, and a rotor.
 The two-phase supply to the Synchroscope is provided by the alternators.

 When two of the phases are synchronized together, the third one automatically follows the process and will sync with the other two phases.
 The Synchroscope’s stator receives the supply from the existing alternator.
 The incoming alternator, then, provides the supply for the rotor.
-This phase shifting between the above-mentioned supplies is the sign of the difference in both frequency and phase to the connected alternators that are parallel to one another.
+This phase shifting between the above-mentioned supplies is a sign of the difference in both frequency and phase to the connected alternators that are parallel to one another.

 When the alternators with different frequencies are connected together, the device starts operating to indicate the desired parameters.
 When the stator’s and the rotor’s frequency stay the same, the rotor won’t rotate and the dials remain stationary.
 With a change in the supply’s frequency of the rotor and the stator, the rotor starts moving and as a result, the dials start deflecting.
 The supply frequency’s difference is the parameter that the rotor’s speed depends on.
 The larger the difference, the higher the speed of the rotor.
-And when the difference is minimal, the rotation speed of the rotor becomes less as well.
+And when the difference is minimal, the rotation speed of the rotor reduces as well.

 Different Synchroscope types